At least 19 people missing in Japan after landslides | DW | 03.07.2021

-Japanese authorities said on Saturday that at least 19 people were missing after rows of houses were swept away by mudslides in Atami, west of Tokyo.
+Japanese authorities said on Saturday that at least 20 people were missing after rows of houses were swept away by mudslides in Atami, west of Tokyo, according to NHK, Japan's public broadcaster.

 Officials in the Shizuoka prefecture said that the mudslide happened on Saturday morning.
 Rescue workers are still searching for the missing people.